vindarel/curated-awesome-cl/README.md

 ========================

 * [PORTACLE][201] - A portable and multiplatform Common Lisp environment: SBCL, Quicklisp, Emacs, Slime, Git.
+* [Lem](https://github.com/cxxxr/lem) - a ready to use, Emacs-like editor, based on Slime, with a terminal and an Electron interface.

 Text Editor Resources
 =====================